pcarbonn/H-Calc/README.md

     data AddF      e =      AddF e (e, e)
 ```

-We'll also have a node to represent an error detected when interpreting an H-Calc formula.
+We also have a node to represent an error detected when interpreting an H-Calc formula.

 ```haskell
     data HErrorF e = HErrorF e Text